nail-it/gallery/README.md

-Image gallery based on Symfony Standard Edition
+Image gallery by Nail IT
 ========================

 What's inside?